What does the term 'offset' represent in Kafka?

-What is the role of Prometheus in Kafka monitoring?
+What is the purpose of stateful operations in Kafka Streams?

 In KSQL, what is a 'STREAM' analogous to in traditional database terminology?